 How to get a low-cost refinance

-When getting a low-cost mortgage refinance, there are some important steps to follow to pay the fewest fees.
-Planning a low-cost refinance can go a long way toward saving you money in the long run.
+When getting a low-cost mortgage refinance, there are some steps you can take to pay the fewest fees.

 1. Get the lowest possible rate